thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/quorum.md

 - n: "`proTxHash`"
   t: "string (hex)"
   p: "Required<br>(exactly 1)"
   d: "The Provider Registration transaction hash of the masternode to show status for.
-If set to an empty string, the local status is shown."
+If set to an empty string, the local status is shown.<br>**Note: An empty string must be used unless Spork 18 (Quorum Debug Enabled) is active**"
 {% enditemplate %}

 *Parameter #2---detail level*